Sumon-Kayal/src/README.md

 ## Current Status ( April 07 2025 )

-Important note: Kiwi Browser is now archived.
-It will no longer be maintained after January 2025.
+Important note: Kiwi Browser is now archived as of April 2025.
+It is no longer being maintained.

 <img src="https://edgemobilegrowth.microsoft.com/extension/kiwi_to_edge.jpeg" height="100" />